ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nlp-hugging-face/_index.md

 who_is_this_for: This is an introductory topic for software developers who want to learn how to run a NLP model from Hugging Face using PyTorch on Arm based servers.

 learning_objectives:
-    - Deploy a PyTorch NLP model from Hugging face on an Arm Neoverse CPU
+    - Deploy a PyTorch NLP model from Hugging face on an Arm AArch64 CPU
     - Use the PyTorch profiler to analyze the execution time of the model

 prerequisites: